This article was first published on August 8, 2018 and has been edited and updated for accuracy and clarity.

 We strongly suggest that the suggested formula to buying a car is only used as a guide to help you get a rough gauge of car affordability for yourself and is not a strict guide anyone should use to purchase a car.
 Don’t forget to take into account the usual monthly expenses too, such as food, rent, and utilities.

-Always take look at your monthly expenses and get a clear idea of how much you can actually spare to afford a car, be it you’re a fresh grad who needs a car or you’re a veteran in the workforce who’s looking for his weekend car.
-After all, if there is no real need for a new car (you have sufficient transportation everywhere), then your money is better off kept in your savings or invested.
+Always take a look at your monthly expenses and get a clear idea of how much you can actually spare to afford a car, be it you’re a fresh grad who needs a car or you’re a veteran in the workforce who’s looking for his weekend car.
+After all, if there is no real need for a new car (you have sufficient transportation everywhere), then your money is better off kept in your savings or investments.

 Related: #BreakingItDown – Don’t Make These 9 Mistakes When Buying A Car